 Our registration number with the FCA is 911250.
 Its registration number with the Information Commissioner’s Office is: ZA471208

 Data collected through our contact form(s) (on the website and/or through Facebook or LinkedIn lead generation):

 Data collected through loan application form (needed to underwrite your loan application):

 Your current and previous address(es)

 Details on your financial profile including your income and expenditures

 Your identification documents (e.g. copies of passport or driving licence)

 Other relevant details required to establish your identity

 Other relevant information pertinent to the application for a loan and our underwriting of the repayment probability

-Details that we will never require from you include:
+Details we will never require from you: